 Good performance in solving anagrams has been linked to creativity2, which is not surprising since that innovative solutions seem often to result from the selective combination of apparently unrelated elements3.

 This Anagrams Test consists of 10 questions in total.
-In each question, you will see 18 sets of letters, some of which are anagrams and can be reordered to form English words.
+For each question, you will see sets of jumbled letters.
+Some of the options are anagrams and can be reordered to form English words.

 Example: ENW is an anagram for NEW and RCA is an anagram for CAR.
 Both options should be selected.

 This test is designed as an entertaining and educational tool.
 The results do not constitute a psychological or psychiatric evaluation of any kind and may not offer an accurate portrait of the mental fitness of the test taker.
 We do not guarantee the accuracy of the results and these should not be used as an indicator of the capacities of the individual for a specific purpose.